amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

 Quark implements quantization by inserting quantization operators before and after normal operators, as shown in Figure 2.
-Quantizers are quite versatile as to support for a several datatypes and quantization schemes.
+Quantizers are quite versatile as to support for a several data types and quantization schemes.

 .. figure:: ../\_static/quant_workflow.png